Braden-Markievich/NBA-Analytics/GENERAL_README.md

 These steps are also included as files within this repository.

 Code that was used as web scraping has a .ipynb file extension, while code used to create the data visualization has a .py file extension.
+Final visualizations have .png file extensions.

-Tools used for these projects include: JupyterLab, Matplotlib, Pandas, NBA.com, Basketball-Reference
+Tools used for these projects include: JupyterLab, Matplotlib, Pandas, NBA.com, Basketball-Reference, CleaningTheGlass

 This is an ongoing portfolio.